 “Ugh…Canva?”
 I thought.
 But I couldn’t help but feel excited by the templates, and clicked on the designer’s website to learn more.
 I instantly fell in love with this brand.

 Basil and Bark captivated me immediately.
 They offered templates from webinar slide decks to pricing guides to Podcast promo graphics.
 Basically you name it and they had a bundle ready to be customized in Canva.
 Originally I had three templates I really wanted to buy, but being my frugal self, I decided to take a chance on just one template pack at first.
 After payment was confirmed, I immediately imported it into Canva and prayed my investment wasn’t a waste of money.

 That was the day I realized something so simple, I’m almost embarrassed to admit it.
 What I thought I hated about Canva really wasn’t an issue with Canva.
 It all boiled down to the fact that I had been using terrible templates.

 Because Canva was a free program, I ended up using a bunch of their free templates in the beginning.
 Each one had me walking away feeling frustrated and disappointed.
 But if you have the right tools and the right templates, the possibilities become so much more limitless.

 Finally Realizing the Truth about Canva

 I FINALLY realized what everyone was talking about when Canva became one of the most talked-about programs available.
-Canva WAS an incredible program, as long as you have the right templates (at least for us non-designers).
-With my Basil and Bark template, I was able to easily create an entire PDF file WITH clickable links all within this one (FREE) program.
+Canva IS an incredible program, as long as you have the right templates (at least for us non-designers).
+With the right templates, I was able to easily create an entire PDF file WITH clickable links all within this one program.
 I created multiple beautiful Pinterest pins for my blog post within a minute.

 If you like this post, you may also enjoy reading: